justasm/WindowView/README.md

     android:src="@drawable/my_image" />
 ```

-You may also refer to the included [sample application project](sample/).
+Please refer to the included [sample application project](sample/) for a complete example.

 Configuration
 -------------